Current Undergraduates

 Effective June 17, 2021 failing to register with the Selective Service or having a drug conviction while receiving federal Title IV aid no longer impacts a student’s Title IV aid eligibility.

-• A student cannot receive federal financial aid for repeating a course a second time if the course was previously passed.
+A student cannot receive federal and state financial aid for repeating a course a second time if the course was previously passed.
 If you are a financial aid recipient planning on taking a course as a second repeat you are advised to consult with the Financial Aid and Scholarships Office regarding any effect to your financial aid eligibility.
 Visit the Registrar's website for more information on repeating a course.